 Events & Programs

-To view organizations that are registered to-date, see attachment at bottom of page.
+To view registered organizations open attachment at bottom of page.

-Check back for updates.
-Keep in mind that organizations may not know until day of event exactly what positions they will be hiring for.
-This is an opportunity for students/alumni to network with recruiters and find out about opportunities within the organization.
+This is an opportunity for students/alumni and faculty to network with recruiters and find out about opportunities within the organization.

 Throughout the year, Polar Careers sponsors or co-sponsors events that enable our students to engage with potential employers.
 Training workshops are provided to prepare students for that interaction.
 On-campus fall and spring career fairs are held for majors in arts and sciences, business administration, and engineering.
 A fall career fair is held for pharmacy majors.
 Students are provided with information about virtual career fairs and career fairs throughout the country.